-The following examples are for information purposes only.
-We highly recommend seeing a sports injury professional or Doctor.
+The following guidelines are for information purposes only.
+We recommend seeking professional advice before starting any rehabilitation.

 Play resistance band calf muscle exercise video.